MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 The intent in the OMC-JSON is that a set of assets needed for a task can be communicated and unambiguously resolved.

-- The main identifier identifies the 'whole' asset, both its structural and functional properties.
+- The main identifier identifies the 'whole' asset, including its structural and functional properties.
-- The identifier within an asset's structural characteristics identifies the
+- The identifier within an asset's structural characteristics identifies the essence

 > The OMC-JSON is often just an array of objects.
 Therefore there is not a uniqueness constraint on identifiers within the array.
 Unlike a database where there is often a uniqueness constraint an identifier.